• Skip to Content

 PhD in Mental Health

 Department of Mental Health candidates for the degree Doctor of Philosophy (PhD) must fulfill all University and School requirements.
-These include, but are not limited to, a minimum of four consecutive academic terms at the School in full-time residency (some programs require 6 terms), continuous registration throughout their tenure as a PhD student, satisfactory completion of a Departmental Written Comprehensive Examination, satisfactory performance on a University Preliminary Oral Examination, readiness to undertake research, and preparation and successful defense of a thesis based upon independent research.
+These include, but are not limited to, a minimum of four consecutive academic terms at the School in full-time residency (some programs require six terms), continuous registration throughout their tenure as a PhD student, satisfactory completion of a Departmental Written Comprehensive Examination, satisfactory performance on a University Preliminary Oral Examination, readiness to undertake research, and preparation and successful defense of a thesis based upon independent research.

-PhD Students are required to be registered full-time for a minimum of 16 credits per term and courses must be taken for letter grade or pass/fail.
+PhD students are required to be registered full-time for a minimum of 16 credits per term and courses must be taken for letter grade or pass/fail.
 Courses taken for audit do not count toward the 16-credit registration minimum.

 Students having already earned credit at BSPH from a master's program or as a Special Student Limited within the past three years for any of the required courses may be able to use them toward satisfaction of doctoral course requirements.